desaiuditd/wp-skeleton/README.md

 # Plugins

-Add plugin(s) in `web/app/plugins/` as you would for a normal WordPress site.
+Add plugin(s) in `web/app/mu-plugins/` as you would for a normal WordPress site.

-Also, whitelist the plugin path in `.gitignore` to get it tracked in Git.